 Wesley Thompson is the HIV Medical Director of Amity Medical Group.
 Amity Medical Group currently has three locations, 6010 E. WT Harris Blvd., Charlotte, NC 28215, 10508 Park Rd – Suite 130, Charlotte, NC 28210, and 9835 Monroe Rd Suite B, Charlotte, NC 28270.
 Wesley sees patients at the Harris Blvd. location.
-He has been in practice for 30 years providing primary care to the HIV/AIDS population of Mecklenburg County and surrounding counties as well as routine medical care to the GLBT community.
+He has been in practice for 30 years providing primary care to the HIV/AIDS population of Mecklenburg County and surrounding counties as well as routine medical care to the LGBT community.
 Wesley is a board certified physician assistant and the first physician assistant to be certified as an HIV Specialist in the state of North Carolina and one of the first in the United States.
 He has co-investigated in over 60 clinical trials for new medications in the fight against HIV.
 Wesley has had the honor to serve as guest lecturer at Davidson University, Duke University, UNCC, CPCC, Wake Forest University and as an Adjunct Professor at Wingate University.
 He also serves as a speaker for the National Ryan White Action Campaign.
 Wesley serves on the North Carolina AIDS Drug Assistance Program (ADAP), sits on the board of CarolinasCare AIDS Service Organization, and is co-chair of the Southeast Chapter of the American Academy of HIV Medicine.
 He served on the Board of Directors for the Regional AIDS Interfaith Network (RAIN) and the AIDSWALK Committee.
 He also had the honor of Co-Chairing of the Mecklenburg County Commissioners HIV Task Force and is currently the Co-Chair of the Quality Management Ryan White Grant Committee for Mecklenburg County.
 Wesley is also on the Board of Directors for the North Carolina AIDS Alliance Network (NCAAN) and is a member of the World Professional Association of Transgender Health (WPATH).
 In addition, Wesley is the co-lead of the Getting To Zero campaign for Mecklenburg County, North Carolina.

 Wesley attends St. Peter’s Episcopal Church where he served as a Eucharistic Minister.
 He shares his life with Mark (Trey) Owen who he has loved from the moment they met 27 years ago.
 After Trey’s successful battle against Acute Lymphocytic Leukemia and his receipt of an adult stem cell transplant from Germany, the couple traveled to Vancouver, B.C. and were married on November 18, 2006, on the exact day and to the hour they met twenty years earlier.
 Trey is retired from IBM.
-The couple shares their home with Abbey, a Miniature Schnauzer and Kitsey, a Schnorky.
+The couple shares their home with Astro and Jackson, both Miniature Schnauzers.